What is Cricket Flour & Why You Should Eat It

 Think of your goal as getting better each time: choose organic almost always, choose local when available, choose farmers who are doing things sustainably.
 Incrementally make your pantry and your fridge look more like an extension of a natural foods co-op and you’ll be on the correct path.

 Animals: Humans Need Nutrients From Them

 Paleo recognizes that the human body evolved to eat animals at least some of the time.
 There is incredible nutrition to be gained from other animals, but only if you do it in a way that is healthy and sustainable.
 Factory farmed steaks and boneless skinless chicken breasts can’t hold up a nutritional candle to a grass-fed organic slice of liver or a can of bone-in sardines.

-When it comes to the combination of nutrition and sustainability, factory farming of animals is actually a lose-lose.
+When it comes to the combination of nutrition and sustainability, factory farming and overfishing of animals is actually a lose-lose.
 Whether that’s a cattle feedlot that requires antibiotics to keep the herd alive long enough to get fat and harvested, or a salmon farm in the ocean that is destroying coral reefs while utilizing (yes, again) antibiotics and medicines to try to keep the fish healthy enough for their eventual turn at the grocery refrigerator package.

 Two things are required for humans to get the benefits of eating animals while protecting the health of the planet: eat LESS animals, and eat BETTER animals.
 This means moving towards traditional preparations and even animal choices: less steak, more organs.
 And, looking to the seriously “unconventional” animals: insects.

 Insects: Building Strong Bodies Since Forever